 If you have been injured in a car accident in Gainesville, you may be feeling overwhelmed and uncertain.
 Perhaps you have questions, and you need answers.
-The legal team at Meldon Law may be able to help.
+The Gainesville personal injury lawyers at Meldon Law may be able to help.
 For answers to the questions our clients most frequently ask, see below, and for any additional questions related to the facts of your case, please contact us today at 800-373-8000 or online to schedule a free consultation.

 Gainesville Car Accident